dmccreary/circuits/docs/glossary.md

 The range of frequencies over which a circuit or system operates effectively, usually defined by the frequencies at which performance drops below a certain level.

+#### Blooms Taxonomy

+A hierarchical model used to classify educational learning objectives into levels of complexity and specificity.

+We use Blooms Taxonomy to encourage generative AI to create high-quality lesson plans.

+It is divided into three domains:

+1. cognitive (knowledge-based)
+2. affective (emotion-based)
+3. and psychomotor (action-based)

+In the cognitive domain, the taxonomy is often depicted as a pyramid with six levels, ranging from basic knowledge recall to higher-order skills such as evaluation and creation.
+These levels, in ascending order, are:

+1. Remember
+2. Understand
+3. Apply
+4. Analyze
+5. Evaluate
+6. Create

+**Example:** A teacher designing a lesson plan on circuits might use Bloom's Taxonomy to structure activities, starting with "Remember" (e.g., recalling Ohm's Law) and progressing to "Create" (e.g., designing a complex circuit).

 #### Capacitor

 A passive electrical component that stores energy in an electric field, characterized by its capacitance measured in farads (F).